Polymetis Apps API Key Manager for Confluence

 Read-Only Keys

-Since Jira's Cloud REST API diligently uses HTTP verbs, no GET request can manipulate data on your instance.
+Since Jira and Confluence's Cloud REST API diligently uses HTTP verbs, no GET request can manipulate data on your instance.

 Ready for more security?

-Keep your Jira instance more secure by using time- and scope-limited API keys instead of usernames and passwords.
+Keep your Jira and Confluence instances more secure by using time- and scope-limited API keys instead of usernames and passwords.
 Get API Key Manager for Jira Cloud now – it’s free for small teams of up to ten users.

 The latest from Polymetis